john30/ebusd/contrib/docker/README.md

 It allows you to run ebusd without actually installing (or even building) it on your system.
-You might even be able to run it on a non-Linux operating system, which is at least known to work well on a  (this is known to work on a Synology Diskstation).
+You might even be able to run it on a non-Linux operating system, which is at least known to work well on a Synology Diskstation as well as Windows with Docker Desktop.

 Getting the image